Last updated on January 16th, 2023 at 11:55 am

 U.S. resident spending abroad is up significantly more, by six percent, totaling $63 billion in expenditures on travel and tourism-related goods and services.

 That’s good news for travel and tourism industries, from airlines to hotels, destination sites, tour bookings and more – but only if you can capitalize on the trend!
-And one of the most impactful ways you can do that is by localizing your website.
+And one of the most impactful ways you can do that is by translating and localizing your website.

 Let’s face it – these days you don’t have to be a Millennial to take to the Internet for everything from discount flights to recommendations for a great bed and breakfast.

 Sales of international guidebooks such as the popular Lonely Planet series were down 42% between 2006 and 2013, but travel and tourism during the same period was up.
 Does that mean fewer people researched and planned their trips?
 That hardly seems likely.
 The more likely explanation is that people are now turning to the Internet to plan, research and dream up their next itinerary.